raventhecat333/Mp3-Music-Player/README.md

 My Mp3 Music Player Using Speech Recognition

 It's my 3'rd year mini project.
 Here i use the python language and the tkinter library to construct the UI.

+now i (raventhecat333) am trying to use this,